Updated: Jan 31

 #Faith or Facts- Why Two Different Reactions?

-Our reactions to the status of the glass depend on our default mode of optimism or pessimism.
+Our reactions to the status of the glass depending on our default mode of optimism or pessimism.

 Optimism is hopefulness and confidence about the future or the successful outcome of something.
 This translates to faith that a good outcome is certain in the end.
 This faith can be in God, the universe, or whatever someone has ‘faith’ in.